teo-jun-xiong/wing_it/README.md

 ##### **S.O.L.I.D.**
 - Single Responsiblity Principle

-Every class is assigned only a single functionality. ```MapActivity``` is responsible for loading the map which allows users to add places of interest; ```ListView``` is responsible for displaying the current list of places of interest to the users; ```RouteView``` is responsible for displaying a generated route for the users' itinerary.
+Every class is assigned only a single functionality. ```MainActivity.java``` is responsible for loading the map which allows users to add places of interest; ```LocationListView.jkava``` is responsible for displaying the current list of places of interest to the users; ```RouteView``` is responsible for displaying a generated route for the users' itinerary.

 - Open/ Closed Principle